-- 5.1 Lobbying is a normal part of the planning process.
-Those who may be affected by a planning decision, whether through an application, a site allocation in a development plan or an emerging policy, will often seek to influence it through an approach to their ward member or to a member of the planning committee.
-Lobbying, however, can lead to the impartiality and integrity of a councillor being called into question, and so care and common sense must be exercised by all parties involved. - 5.2 In line with paragraph 3 on pre-determination above, when being lobbied: - (a) councillors should try to take care expressing an opinion that may be taken as indicating that they have already made up their mind on the issue before they have considered all the application materials and arguments for and against the development proposal; and - (b) a councillor should restrict themselves to giving advice about the process and what can and can't be taken into account.
-Councillors can raise issues which have been raised by their constituents with officers.
-If councillors do express an opinion to objectors or supporters, it is good practice that they make it clear that they will only be in a position to take a final decision after they have heard all the relevant arguments, and have taken into account all relevant material and planning considerations at committee

-- 5.3 If any councillor, whether or not a committee member, speaks on behalf of a lobby group at the decision making committee, they should withdraw from the meeting once any public or ward member speaking opportunities have been completed.
-This is to counter any suggestion that members of the committee may have been influenced by their continuing presence. - 5.4 Lobbying can take many forms and where there are concerns, advice should immediately be sought from the Monitoring Officer, although it must be reiterated that compliance with this paragraph 5 is ultimately the responsibility of the individual councillor. - 5.5 Planning decisions cannot be made on a party political basis in response to lobbying the use of political whips to seek to influence the outcome of a planning application is likely to be regarded as maladministration - 5.6 Planning committee or local plan steering group members should in general avoid organising support for or against a planning application, and avoid lobbying other councillors - 5.7 Councillors should not put pressure on officers for a particular recommendation or decision, and should not do anything which compromises, or is likely to compromise, the officers' impartiality or professional integrity. - 5.8 Where a councillor seeks to require a proposal that would normally be determined under the delegated authority of an officer to be called in for determination by the planning committee, the reasons for call-in must be recorded in writing and refer solely to matters of material planning concern. - 5.9 Councillors and officers should be cautious about accepting gifts and hospitality in general and especially where offered by lobbyists.
-It is not enough to register such gifts.
-Any councillor or officer receiving offers over £50 should let the council's monitoring officer know, in writing, and seek advice as to whether they should be accepted or declined, such consideration being based on the purpose of the hospitality, proportionality and the avoidance of any conflict of interest.
+- 5.1 In line with paragraph 3 on pre-determination above, when being lobbied by those affected by a planning decision (whether through an application, a site allocation in a development plan or an emerging policy): - (a) councillors should try to take care expressing an opinion that may be taken as indicating that they have already made up their mind on the issue before they have considered all the application materials and arguments for and against the development proposal; and - (b) a councillor should restrict themselves to giving advice about the process and what can and can't be taken into account.
+Councillors can raise issues which have been raised by their constituents with officers. - 5.2 If any councillor, whether or not a committee member, speaks on behalf of a lobby group at the decision making committee, they should withdraw from the meeting once any public or ward member speaking opportunities have been completed. - 5.3 Lobbying can take many forms and where there are concerns, advice should immediately be sought from the Monitoring Officer, although it must be reiterated that compliance with this paragraph 5 is ultimately the responsibility of the individual councillor. - 5.4 Planning decisions cannot be made on a party political basis in response to lobbying. - 5.5 Members of the Planning Committee or the Joint Planning Policy Committee should in general avoid organising support for or against a planning application, and avoid lobbying other councillors - 5.6 Councillors should not put pressure on officers for a particular recommendation or decision, and should not do anything which compromises, or is likely to compromise, the officers' impartiality or professional integrity. - 5.7 Where a councillor seeks to require a proposal that would normally be determined under the delegated authority of an officer to be called in for determination by the planning committee, the reasons for call-in must be recorded in writing and refer solely to matters of material planning concern in accordance with paragraph 5.25(c) of Annexe 2 to Part 3 of the Constitution. - 5.8 Councillors and officers should be cautious about accepting gifts and hospitality in general and especially where offered by lobbyists.
+In this regard councillors must comply with paragraph 10 of the Member's Code of Conduct and officers must comply with provisions associated with gifts and hospitality in the Employee's Code of Conduct.